We spent countless hours researching the best camping tents based on ease of setup, weather resistance, and durability.

 Using Your Tent

 Proper tent care starts with using your tent right.
-Here are a few of the best tips on how to use your tent the right way:
+Here are the basics on how to use your tent correctly:

-Read the Manual – Read the provided owner’s manual from cover to cover when you buy a new tent.
-It will fill you in on any special characteristics your new tent might have.
+- Read the Manual – Read the provided owner’s manual from cover to cover when you buy a new camping tent.

-Pitch at Home – Don’t head out into the field without first pitching a new tent at home.
+- Pitch at Home – Don’t head out into the field without first pitching a new camping tent at home.
 Doing so ensures you actually know how to use it before you set up camp.
-Learning how to pitch a tent in the field isn’t very fun, especially if it’s raining.

-Check the Bag – Never leave the house without first checking your tent bag to make sure all the components are there.
-Arriving at the campsite to realize you forgot the poles is one of the worst feelings in the world (believe me, I know!).
+- Check the Bag – Never leave the house without first checking your tent bag to make sure all the components are there.
+Driving all the way to the campsite only to realize you forgot the poles is one of the worst feelings in the world!

-Find a Campsite – Whether you’re backpacking or camping, it’s always a smart idea to choose an established campsite.
+- Find a Campsite – It’s always a smart idea to choose an established campsite.
 Clear out small rocks, twigs, or other debris from the campsite, but always adhere to the Leave No Trace principles.
 And make sure you don’t set up your tent underneath widow makers.

-Pitch in the Shade – Pitch your tent in the shade if possible.
-Sun exposure causes a lot of premature wear to your rainfly.
+- Pitch in the Shade – Pitch your tent in the shade if possible.
+Sun exposure can cause premature wear to your rainfly.
 Keep your tent out of the sun whenever possible to prolong its lifespan.

-Use a Footprint – A tent footprint (or tarp) keeps the bottom of your tent from getting jabbed or poked by debris.
+- Use a Footprint – A tent footprint (or tarp) keeps the bottom of your tent from getting jabbed or poked by debris.
 It also provides another layer of protection from water.
-Always use yours to increase tent life.

-Keep It Clean – A clean tent is a long-lasting tent.
-We recommend taking dirty boots off before entering.
+- Keep It Clean – A clean tent is a long-lasting tent.
+We recommend taking off dirty boots before entering.
 Pack a camping broom and dustpan to clean up before you pack up the tent at the end of your trip.

 Storing Your Tent

-Proper tent storage is just as important as using your tent right.
-Here are a few of the best tips on how to store your tent the right way:
+Proper tent storage is just as important as using your tent correctly.
+Here are the basics on how to store your camping tent:

-Clean It Out – Never store a dirty tent.
-I always take my tent out of its bag and shake it off when I get home.
+- Clean It Out – Never store a dirty tent.
+Take it out of the bag and shake it off when you get home.

-Dry It Out – Make sure your tent is completely dry before storing it.
+- Dry It Out – Make sure your tent is completely dry before storing it.
 Even if it didn’t rain on your trip, your tent could still be damp.
-I always hang my tent in a dry, shady spot (usually my garage) to air dry overnight.
+Your best bet is to hang the tent in a dry, shady spot (like your garage) to air dry overnight.
 Even a hint of dampness invites mildew.

-Store in Cool, Dry Place – Never store your tent anywhere it might come into contact with moisture.
-I store mine on a shelf in my garage because it always stays relatively cool and completely dry there.
+- Store in Cool, Dry Place – Never store your tent anywhere it might come into contact with moisture.
+A cool (but not cold), dry storage place is best.

-Store Unpacked – If you have the space, it’s always a good idea to store your unpacked tent outside its bag.
-I keep mine in a loosely wadded ball on a shelf to further prevent mildew growth.
+- Store Unpacked – If you have the space, it’s always a good idea to store your tent unpacked outside its bag to further prevent mildew growth.

 Cleaning Your Tent

 A clean tent is a long-lasting tent.
-Here are a few of the best tips on how to clean your tent the right way:
+Here are the basics on how to clean a camping tent: